junkoda/asmooth/README.md

 - `-nc <nc>`: This is the number of output cells per dimension *per node*.
           You can assign comma sperated numbers (no space in between).

+- `-omegam 0.308`: This is Omega_m at z=0.
+This is used if Bryan-Normal virial mass is used in halo file.